-You are an adult with spinal cord injury above spinal level T8
+- You are an adult with spinal cord injury above spinal level T11

 If you decide to take part, we will:

-Come to your house for 8 Bowel Management sessions and apply electrical pulses to your abdominal muscles during your bowel routine.
+- Monitor 8 Bowel Management sessions either in person or remotely where electrical pulses are applied to your abdominal muscles during your bowel routine.
 This will cause your abdominal muscles to contract, but will not cause discomfort.